HunterBelanger/scarabee/docs/source/theory/self_shielding.rst

 own unique Dancoff factor.

-To compute the Dancoff factor for each pin, Scarabée uses the *neutron current method* [2]_.
+To compute the Dancoff factor for each pin, Scarabée uses the *neutron current method* [Knott]_.
 This procedure performs two one-group fixed source transport
 calculations: one for a single isolated fuel pin with vacuum boundary conditions, and a second for the true geometry of the assembly with the appropriate boundary conditions.
 In each simulation, the total cross section of